asuon95/tip_calculator/README.md

 A tip calculator that will split a bill provided the bill total amount, tip, and party size.
 To run this application, import into Android Studio.

-Alternitive if importing is not working...
+alternatively if importing is not working...

 Find your Android Studio folder
 Unzip this app file